brianhigh/research-computing/lab/regex.md

 TextWrangler, jEdit, Gedit, and RStudio.
 They are also supported by programming languages like Perl, Python, JavaScript, R, C#, and Bash.

+## As universal as "OK"

+* "OK" is understood all over the world (almost everywhere).

+Just as speakers of many different spoken languages around the world will likely understand the word "OK", various programs and most computer popular languages will know what you mean when you provide them with a "regular expression" in the right context.

+* Regular expressions are (almost) universally supported for match/replace.

+The regular expression "syntax" is a nearly universal way to represent text patterns symbolically in order to match text for use with search and replace operations of software Applications like MS-Word, command-line utilities like sed, and programming languages like R and Python.

+* Regular expressions will help you manage data in many situations.

+The time you invest in learning this one skill will pay off in most of the data management and analysis environment you will use.
+They have been around for decades and will continue to be popular for years to come.
+OK?

 ## Regular Expressions Meta-Example

 This expression: